 Third – What Can You Do About It?

-Now that you know what hard water is and the types of problems it can cause, let’s discuss what you can do about it.
+Now that you know what it is and the types of problems it can cause, let’s discuss what you can do about it.
 But, first, you’ll have to determine whether you are experiencing permanent or temporary hardness.
 Once you know the type of hardness you have, we can recommend the proper procedures for eliminating it.

 If you have permanent hardness, then you will need an ion-exchange column to remove the contaminates.
 The most common type of ion exchange column available for personal use is a water softener.

-Luckily, the expert plumbers here at Public Service Plumbers can help with boilers and water softeners!
+Luckily, the expert plumbers here at Public Service Plumbers can help with boilers and softeners!
 Whether you want to repair, replace, or install either appliance, we have you covered.
 Get in touch with our water filtration specialists today!